howdyai/botkit/packages/docs/conversations.md

 All dialogs must be defined and added to the Botkit controller _at start time._ It is bad practice to create new dialogs from within handler functions or in response to user actions - this may cause your bot to lose its place in the conversation, or become confused.
 Think about it this way: your bot has to know every possible dialog and action it might take at start time so that it can consistently respond across multiple instances of the application, or between restarts.

+Like all conversations, those conducted by your bot have a beginning, middle and an end.
+Botkit provides ways to hook into all of these events to make your dialog more dynamic and useful:

 ### Beginning

 BotkitConversations start on the first message of the "default" thread, and proceed through the chain of messages.